-Next, select "Show Properties..." from the Image menu.
-Click on the AWB button if you have already selected an area to be designated as "white."
-This will take a few seconds for calibrating the digital camera.
-When this is complete, you should not have to adjust the white balance any more.
-If colors look funny to you later, then you can reset the AWB as needed.
+Next, select "Show Properties..." from the Image AWB button if you have already selected an area to "white."
+This action will take a few seconds in order camera.
+When white balancing is complete, you adjust the white balance any more.
+(If colors look can reset the AWB as needed.)

-Now change the objective lens to the 40X power and refocus using only the fine focus knob.
-When the stage micrometer is in place, you will see something similar to the image below.
-Notice that you can distinguish the long and short lines in this image.
-Make sure you can see the difference in the long and short lines in your image.
-Move the stage if necessary.
+Now change the (depending on which refocus using only the is in place, you will see Notice that you can image.
+Make sure you lines in your image.